Hugh Casson: Work

 Before the Second World War, Casson divided his time between teaching at the Cambridge School of Architecture and working in the London office of his Cambridge tutor, Christopher (Kit) Nicholson.
 He wrote the book New Sights of London in 1938 for London Transport, championing modern architecture within reach of London, while remaining critical of the UK's record in innovative building.
 "He does not mince his words", commented the Architect and Building News on the cover.
 During the war, he worked in the Camouflage Service of the Air Ministry.

 Casson was appointed to his role as director of architecture of the Festival of Britain on the South Bank in 1948 at the age of 38, and set out to celebrate peace and modernity through the appointment of other young architects.
 For example, the Modernist design of the Royal Festival Hall was led by a 39-year-old, Leslie Martin.
 Casson's Festival achievements led to his being made a (Knight Bachelor) in 1952.
 The following year he designed street decour in Westminster for the Coronation of Elizabeth II.

 After the war, and alongside his Festival work, Casson went into partnership with young architect Neville Conder.
 Their projects included corporate headquarters buildings, university campuses, the Elephant House at London Zoo, a building for the Royal College of Art (where Casson was Professor of Interior Design from 1955 to 1975, and later served as Provost), the Microbiology Building (Belfast), and the master planning and design of the Sidgwick Site arts faculty buildings for the University of Cambridge, including the Austin Robinson Building which houses the Faculty of Economics as well as the Marshall Library of Economics.
 This latter project lasted some thirty years.

 Casson was a friend of members of the British royal family and is reported to have taught watercolour painting to Prince Charles.
-In 1955, he designed the interiors for the new royal yacht Britannia; he also designed interiors for suites at Buckingham Palace and Windsor Castle.
+In 1955, he designed the interiors for the new royal yacht Britannia.
+He also designed interiors for suites at Buckingham Palace and Windsor Castle, as well as overseeing the team of designers and artists responsible for the interiors of P&O’s Canberra.

 From 1953 to 1975, he was professor of environmental design at the Royal College of Art, where his wife Margaret was senior tutor.

 In the 1980s Casson became a television presenter, with his own series, Personal Pleasures with Sir Hugh Casson, about stately homes and places he enjoyed.

 Casson supplied watercolour illustrations for a new edition of Sir John Betjeman's verse autobiography Summoned by Bells (1960); The Illustrated "Summoned by Bells" was published by John Murray in 1989.